Ohio Bureau of Workers' Compensation: Subsequent events

-In the years following the Coingate scandal, OBWC has replaced its senior management and investment teams and has been scrutinized heavily by the new Democratic administration in Ohio.
+In the years following the Coingate scandal, BWC has replaced its senior management and investment teams and has been scrutinized heavily by the new Democratic administration in Ohio.

-On June 26, 2007, the OBWC was again in the news as a result of the theft of a laptop containing personal information for 439 injured workers.
+On June 26, 2007, the BWC was again in the news as a result of the theft of a laptop containing personal information for 439 injured workers.

 On January 13, 2009, Ohio inspector general's office investigation reported that a high-paid employee had been spending most of his work hours, since 2005, downloading and viewing audio and video files from sexually explicit websites during working hours.
 The case was referred to prosecutors for possible charges involving theft of state time and the inspector general urged the BWC to monitor more closely its employees' computer use.

 In January 2013, a plaintiff class of more than 270,000 Ohio businesses filed a report claiming it was due $860 million after the Ohio Bureau of Workers Compensation was found to have over-charged class members from 2001 to 2009.
 The report follows a decision from Judge Richard McMonagle of the Cuyahoga County Court of Common Pleas that the Ohio BWC violated two state statutes by charging the class excessive premiums.
 During the trial, the BWC conceded that the rates it charged non-group employers from 2001 to 2009 were excessive, according to case summary.
 BWC employees explained that those employers were charged a "huge surcharge" that resulted from a "broken group rating system."
 On March 20, 2013, Cuyahoga County Common Pleas Judge Richard McMonagle ordered the Ohio Bureau of Workers Compensation to refund $860 million in illegal over-charges to some 270,000 employers.
 In response to statements made by the Bureau's Administrator Steve Buehrer indicating a desire to appeal the decision, class members created a non-profit organization called Pay Us Back Ohio BWC, Inc. to organize the 270,000 employers against the Bureau of Workers' Compensation's costly appeal of the decision.

 Thirteen months after the BWC filed its appeal, Ohio's 8th Appellate District Court upheld the original Court's decision and blasted the state agency saying that, "this appeal is about a cabal of Ohio Bureau of Workers’ Compensation (“BWC”) bureaucrats and lobbyists for group sponsors who rigged workers’ compensation insurance premium rates so that for employers who participated in the BWC’s group rating plan (“group-rated employers”), it was “heads we win,” and for employers who did not participate in the group rating plan ("nongroup-rated employers"), it was "tails you lose."
-Just days before the decision, Ohio Governor John Kasich stated during a television interview that if the employers were owed money he would help them get it back.
-In response, members of Pay Us Back Ohio BWC, Inc. called on the Governor to instruct the Bureau to comply with the court orders and give back the money it owes."
+In response, Ohio Governor John Kasich stated that BWC would authorize "A Billion Back," which refunded $1 billion in excess funds to Ohio employers, while potentially continuing the appeal of the ruling.
+As a result, members of Pay Us Back Ohio BWC, Inc. called on the Governor to instruct the Bureau to comply with the court orders and give back the money it owes."
+On July 21, 2014, plaintiff's counsel announced that a settlement had been reached with BWC.